plin0022/Start-Kit/README.md

 The repository contains the implementation of the paper: Peiqian Lin, Zhe Chen, David L. Dowe, Daniel Harabor, Flexibility-Based Traffic Flow Optimisation in Lifelong Multi-Agent Path Finding.
 The paper was accepted for publication at AAMAS 2026. https://doi.org/10.65109/IRBO1733

 ## PTFO
 This branch is the implementation of PTFO.
-We do not have paths refinement in this version.
-The flow table will only be updated when a task is finished.
+In this setting, we set S = A and impose no time limit on each timestep.
+In other words, all agents update their OCPGs and contribute traffic flows to the overall traffic flow at each timestep.
+We also set Refine=false, which means that RefineGuidePaths() is not executed.

 ### Compiling
 Using cmake: